UMR-CNRM/EPyGrAM/epygram/doc_sphinx/source/tutorial/resources.rst

     _statistical_process_on_duration: None
     _cumulativeduration: 3:00:00

+Here, we can see the validity is 2014-12-02 18:00:00, starting from *basis* 2014-12-01 00:00:00, which mean the term of the resource is 18h.

 Also, has been included a function to look for fields with a generic *seed*, e.g.:

 >>> r.find_fields_in_resource('*RAY*')
 ['SOMMFLU.RAY.SOLA', 'SURFFLU.RAY.SOLA', 'SOMMFLU.RAY.THER', 'SURFFLU.RAY.THER',